aiti-ghana-2012/django-intro/README.md

 django-intro
 ============

-An introduction to django - your first django web app!
+This is a introduction to django - your first django web app!

 Follow the instructions carefully.
+And always use virtual environment while working on django.

 This afternoon, we hopefully are going to launch this to the World Wide Web using heroku!